Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

  * You help improving the project's branding
  * You provide useful resources for newcomers
  * You feel confident for you know the topic or you have a real experience with it
- * You will getting a growth mindset
+ * You will getting a growth mindset (about this topic there are various books)

 I> Growth mindset is the opposite of the Fixed mindset that is based on the assumption that skills and knowledge are predetermined.
 I> This mindset enables you to love to learn, challenge yourself and experiment, so the performance and personal skills improve.